Welcome To Freathy Farmhouse Bed And Breakfast

 A Unique Romantic, Rustic Chic Farmhouse B&B In Cornwall

 Nestled at the bottom of a hill where the solid, reliable old sycamores stand guard like loyal centurions at the gate; just up from the picturesque coastal villages of Cawsand and Kingsand, a lane bejewelled with foxgloves and misty swathes of cow parsley bowing and dancing in the hazy summer breeze, lies a cherished secret of bygone Cornwall, Freathy Farmhouse, a very special and unique luxury farmhouse bed and breakfast in Millbrook, Cornwall.

 Through the centuries it has been quietly and unobtrusively weaving its story.
-Three generations of the same family have diligently and loyally farmed and nurtured this land and its livestock since 1720.
+Three generations of the same family have diligently and loyally farmed and nurtured this land and its livestock since the 1600s.

 And now Sarah and her family have taken over the mantle following a complete refurbishment in 2007 which breathed new life into the farmhouse, sympathetically wooing the old place to unwind a little and embrace the change from a fully working farm to a unique and very special bohemian home & bed and breakfast in Cornwall, throwing open its rather weathered but much loved old front door to visitors and guests from near and far to share its history, charm and romance with all who come to stay.